node-m2m/m2m/Readme.md

   /*
    * Set a name for your channel data.
 You can use any name you want.
-   * In the example below, we will use 'my-channel' the name of the channel data.
+   * In the example below, 'my-channel' is the name of channel data.
    */
   device.setData('my-channel', function(err, data){
     if(err) return console.error('setData my-channel error:', err.message);